Melon vs Watermelon - Health impact and Nutrition Comparison

 Both foods are low in carbohydrate content; melon contains 6.58g per 100g, and watermelon contains 7.55g per 100g.

-Both fruits are relatively low in sugars.
+Both fruits are relatively low in sugar.
 Melon contains 5.69g of total sugars per 100g, while the watermelon number is slightly higher, about 6.2g per 100g.
 Watermelon contains more fructose than sucrose or glucose.

 Melon is richer in fiber.
 It contains 0.9g fiber per 100g, while watermelon contains only 0.4g per 100g.
+Melons are higher in insoluble fiber, while watermelons contain more amounts of soluble fiber.

 Vitamins

 Both fruits are good sources of vitamins.
-While melon lacks vitamin A, vitamin B1, and vitamin B5, it is rich in vitamin C, vitamin B6 and an excellent source of vitamin K.
+While melon lacks vitamin A, vitamin B1, and vitamin B5, it is rich in vitamin C, vitamin B6 and is an excellent source of vitamin K.

 On the other hand, watermelon is rich in vitamin A, vitamin B1, and vitamin B5.